-Exportable, free-range elephant hunting is allowed to be hunted with a CITES permit and importation into the United States and Europe is allowed.
+Exportable, free-range South Africa elephant.
+Importation into the United States and Europe is also allowed.

-The best periods for hunting elephants in South Africa are from April through October, however it depends on availability.
+The best periods for elephant hunting in South Africa are from April through October, however it depends on availability.

 Elephants are generally hunted on foot, picking up and following fresh spoor at waterhole’s or across roads.
 Be prepared to do a lot of walking.
-The terrain is fairly easy though.
 You will stay in a luxury lodge and drive daily to the hunting area.

 **There is currently no archery elephant hunting in South Africa.